 One of the quaintest streets which is actually in Kerridge.
 Much of one side at the top is lined with a terrace of stone cottages (below) but there are larger more modern properties towards the bottom of the road.
 On the other side there are a few larger houses high up on the bank.
 The top part of the street is very narrow, allowing only single line traffic and no parking.
 The 100m between High Street and Lord Street (pictured left) contains another terrace of delightful stone cottages with Adshead’s Farm House at the end.
-New properties are under construction in 2017 opposite these.
+New properties have been erected in 2017/20 opposite the nearest of these.

 Nearest shops – Palmerston Street.